flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   "false"

-insecureSkipVerify bool
+insecureSkipVerify (bool)
 --------------------------------------------------------------------------------

-**Description**: InsecureSkipVerify controls whether a client verifies the server's certificate chain and host name.
+InsecureSkipVerify controls whether a client verifies the server's certificate chain and host name.
 Caution : shouldn't be use for production usecases'

 **Default Value**: